-Many of the childhood-onset intractable epilepsy conditions within the CBD expanded access program share considerable overlap with ASDs and these conditions often fall within the orphan disease space.
-Initial clinical observations from treating physicians suggest a potential role for cannabinoids in addressing problems associated with ASDs such as deficits in cognition, behavior, and communication.
+Many of the childhood-onset intractable epilepsy conditions within the expanded access program share considerable overlap with ASD and these conditions often fall within the orphan disease space.
+Initial clinical observations from treating physicians suggest a potential role for cannabinoids in addressing problems associated with ASD such as deficits in cognition, behavior, and communication.

-GW has evaluated the cannabinoids CBD and CBDV in both general and syndromic pre-clinical models of ASDs yielding promising signals on cognitive and social functioning endpoints as well as repetitive behaviors.
-These animal models include both genetically determined and chemically-induced models of neurobehavioral abnormalities, and include Rett syndrome and Fragile X syndrome among others.
+GW has evaluated the cannabinoids CBD and CBDV in both general and syndromic pre-clinical models of ASD yielding promising signals on cognitive and social functioning endpoints as well as repetitive behaviors.

 Neonatal Hypoxic-Ischemic Encephalopathy (NHIE)